 Myth 74: You Can’t Have Too Much (or Too Little) Solar Power

-Truth: Many RVs these days are “solar-prepped.”
+Truth: Many RVs these days are solar prepped.
 That means they’re ready for owners to install solar panels, charge controllers, and upgraded batteries.
-But there is a Goldilocks Zone, so to speak, when understanding the limits of your RV’s electrical system.
-Your energy capture capability – the size and efficiency of your solar panels – must match your energy storage capability – the number of usable amp-hours your batteries can hold.
-Having too many panels for your battery’s storage capacity is a waste, as there’s nowhere for the captured energy to be stored.
+But there is a Goldilocks Zone, so to speak, to shoot for when learning the limits of your RV’s electrical system.

 Have you heard other myths about RV solar?
 Please leave us a comment below!